 Where the film regresses is in Nolan’s poor attempts at moral rectitude, righteous stances always sink in any material thriving off of ambivalence.
 Nevertheless, Nolan more often than not demonstrates a powerful subjectivity in his images.
 Cinematographer Hoyte van Hoytema, creates striking, painterly tableaux comparable in eeriness and nihilism to Paul Thomas Anderson’s There Will Be Blood, but Nolan gives these images more texture and grace; the most fully conceived image in the film is that of English soldier Tommy sitting on the beach, now realizing the hopelessness of his situation, watching as desperate English soldiers try and fail to push their rowboat into incoming tides.

 In Dunkirk we witness land, sea and air meet in an extravaganza of tragedy and spectacle.
 But what differentiates Christopher Nolan’s film from this year’s mind-numbing spectacles (which astonishingly Nolan himself is being accused of making) is the rich, ambiguous nature of warfare which resounds across Dunkirk’s three shifting narratives.
 The set-up here takes three unique perspectives, separated not just by geographical distances–land, sea, air–but differing philosophical, behavioral and moral conditions.
-The biggest threat posed by Nolan’s near-ludicrous sense ambition is plotty storytelling, bereft of context and dictated by style, but Nolan overcomes that by converging the threads of his narrative and creating a powerful and lasting image of warfare told from its fiery epicenter.
+The biggest threat posed by Nolan’s near-ludicrous sense ambition is plotty storytelling, bereft of context and dictated by style, but Nolan overcomes that by scaling the geography of his vast and complex battle narrative, the director weaves an exciting, contemplative and lasting image of warfare told from the quiet fringes of the battlefield to its fiery epicenter.